Catamenial Anaphylaxis: Why Your Allergy Spikes During Your Period

 Oestrogen's Role in Histamine Regulation

 Oestrogen and histamine have a bidirectional relationship.
 Oestrogen can stimulate mast cells to release histamine, while histamine itself can promote oestrogen production.
 During the premenstrual phase, shifting oestrogen-to-progesterone ratios may amplify this cycle, which can sometimes highlight underlying allergic tendencies that remain subclinical at other times of the month.
-This hormonal-immune interplay is also relevant in conditions like PCOS, where systemic allergic inflammation may share overlapping pathways.

 Key Hormonal Phases and Allergy Risk